 Susie Tompkins Buell (nee Russell) is a Democratic Party mega-donor, entrepreneur, and philanthropist from San Francisco.
 She is a close confidant of and major donor to Hillary Clinton.
-Buell co-founded sportswear companies The North Face and Espirit with her first husband, Douglas Tompkins.
+Buell co-founded sportswear companies The North Face and Esprit with her first husband, Douglas Tompkins.
 She is married to Mark Buell, also a prominent Democratic donor and real estate developer in San Francisco.
 The Buells are well known in social and political circles in the San Francisco Bay Area and are founding members of the powerful Democracy Alliance (DA) left-leaning funders’ collaborative.

 Her Susie Tompkins Buell Foundation is a major funder of left-of-center non-profit advocacy groups.